|Course Length:||1 Year Full-Time, 2 Years Part-Time|

 Every effort has been made to ensure the accuracy of our published course information, however our programmes are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-To join this programme, a good first degree in a relevant subject is normally required (2.2 or above).
-An interview will form part of the selection process.
+To join this MA you should have a degree equivalent to UK second class honours (2:2 or above) in a relevant subject.
+An interview forms part of the selection process.

 Recognition of Prior Learning

 Edge Hill University recognises learning gained elsewhere, whether through academic credit and qualifications acquired from other relevant courses of study or through recognition of an individual’s professional and employment experience (also referred to as ‘experiential learning’).